justintadlock/first-draft/readme.md

 _**The first draft of your next block theme for WordPress.**_

 First Draft is meant to be a starting point for building block themes and an educational tool.
-Its audience is a mixed bag of skill sets, ranging from people are just now dipping their toes into theme creation and those who are highly-knowledgeable developers.
+Its audience is a mixed bag, ranging from people are just now dipping their toes into theme creation to those who are highly-knowledgeable developers.
 Decisions about its architecture tries to account for this full spectrum while following best practices.

 One of the primary goals of the project is to be a showcase of WordPress' modern theming features.
 This includes everything from patterns, to block style variations, to block-based templates.